NBA Rumors: Knicks To Contact Villanova’s Jay Wright On Replacing Jeff Hornacek As Head Coach — NY Daily News

 “The NBA does intrigue me,” Wright told The Athletic‘s Dana O’Neil.
 “That challenge is appealing, but it’s not worth giving up working with these guys.
 The whole thing is, to take a new challenge, you have to give up what you have.
 I don’t want to give up what I have.
 Would I like to coach in the NBA?
 Yes.
 But I have to give this up in order to do that, and I don’t see that happening.”

-Besides Wright, candidates to replace Hornacek include Jerry Stackhouse, Craig Robinson, Jason Kidd, Dwane Casey, David Blatt, David Fizdale, Adrian Griffin, Mark Jackson, and Doc Rivers.
-Hornacek, who led the Knicks for two years, and associate head coach Kurt Rambis were terminated Thursday, according to The New York Post.
+Besides Wright, candidates to replace Hornacek include Jerry Stackhouse, Craig Robinson, Jason Kidd, Dwane Casey, David Blatt, David Fizdale, Adrian Griffin, Mark Jackson, and Doc Rivers, according to The New York Post.
+Hornacek, who led the Knicks for two years, and associate head coach Kurt Rambis were terminated Thursday, the Daily News reported.

 Stackhouse may be hired by the Orlando Magic, however, the Daily News reported.